sewelltatwit/Trivia-Game/ProgressUpdates.md

 ### Any blocking issues/challenges need to be addressed?
 Sending a message from one machine to another is challenging for us, but we are using our chat program as a guideline.

+## Week 4 (Nov 19 - Nov 26)

+### What did your team do last week?
+* Have the connection between users send data back and forth
+* Clean up code and finished the client side reciving method

+### What will your team do this week?
+This week will fully implement the GUI with the data as to create a functioning game.

+### Any blocking issues/challenges need to be addressed?
+We have had issues having the information sent in through an array being read correctly.